Skip to main content

 Because these efforts often mask a lack of personal accountability and leadership missteps.
 If your team is disengaged, demotivated, or constantly on the lookout for a new opportunity, chances are you’re making one (or several) of the following critical mistakes.

-Let’s explore some of the most common ways sales leaders alienate their teams — and why you should avoid them at all costs.
+Let’s explore some of the most common ways sales leaders hurting their teams — and why you should avoid them at all costs.

 1. Prioritizing Spreadsheets Over People